New students interested in this degree program should select a major in "Exercise and Sports Science" on their ApplyTexas application.

-Those students should meet with an Advisor to determine whether to update their catalog designation to 2017 and/or how to navigate any differences in curriculum.
+Those students should meet with an Advisor to determine whether to update their catalog designation and/or how to navigate any differences in curriculum.

 All Texas State students must meet the University's minimum Grade-Point Requirements for graduation [Texas State GPA of 2.00, GPA of 2.25 in the major(s), GPA of 2.00 in the minor(s)].

 - A 2.75 Texas State GPA and 2.50 Overall GPA are required prerequisites for continued degree progress and/or graduation